uwhackweek/hackweeks-as-a-service/docs/training/projects/project-during.md

 * How will we recognize / attribute effort?
 ```

-(need some facilitation approach to ensure everyone is heard.
-1-2-4 all?)

 ### Step 3: Brainstorming Tasks

 Now that the team has had a chance to get to know each other and talk about your process and systems, it is time to begin identifying tasks.